Industry 4.0: Scaling Logistics & Compliance with IT

 Final Thoughts

-In modern era, the industries that thrive are the ones that stop viewing IT as a “cost center” and start viewing it as their primary competitive advantage.
+In modern era, the industries that thrive are the ones that stop viewing IT services as a “cost center” and start viewing IT services as the primary competitive advantage.
 Whether it’s reducing the carbon footprint of a logistics fleet or ensuring a patient’s medical history is available in a heartbeat, the software is the strategy.